Courses and Curriculum

 There is no fee for grades 6-8 for the required STEM science courses.
 In grades 9-12, there is an initial $500 fee for the student’s first course.
 This fee helps offset costs of technology and materials specifically for these courses.

-WHAT STEM CLASSES ARE CURRENTLY OFFERED AT SCLA?
+WHAT STEM CLASSES ARE OFFERED AT SCLA?

 Design and Modeling (DM) - Students apply the design process and use modeling software to solve problems.